zwazoe/router-post/README.md

 })

   ````

-  In the above code, I first added the arrays. address-apartment state the address is the key that contained the array. and apartment is a key inside of the object inside the address array.
-Here's the model snippet.
+  In the above code, I added the fields as I normally would.
+For example: creator, owner, id. etc.

+  Then, I added the arrays.
+I used a dash "-" to separator the arrays. i.e. address-apartment, address-category, note-detail

+  This state that address and notes are the keys that contain the array.

+  Here's a snippet of the model.

   ````
   address: [{
     apartment: String,